About Research Integrity (Australian edition)

 Research Integrity identifies the principles and responsibilities required of every researcher throughout the research process, from planning through to publication, providing practical advice on dealing with complex issues.

 This interactive, online programme incorporates the values and obligations of the Australian Code for the Responsible Conduct of Research, 2018, alongside up-to-date examples, scenarios and case studies.

-Updated from a previous programme, the content and learning design has been comprehensively rewritten and restructured to drive active learning, reflection and engagement, integrating animations, polls, video interviews and a range of interactive activities.
+Both the course content and learning design have been comprehensively revised to integrate the the principles, practices and responsibilities set out in the Code, and drive active learning, reflection and engagement, integrating animations, polls, video interviews and a range of interactive activities.

-Provide evidence of comprehensive training in the responsible conduct of research at your institution – and build confidence that staff are working to the highest levels of integrity standards
+The programme will provide evidence of comprehensive training in the responsible conduct of research at your institution – and build confidence that all researchers are working to the highest levels of integrity standards.

 Alignment to the Australian Code for the Responsible Conduct for Research

-- The second module (When Things Go Wrong: Breaches of the Code) is now focused on breaches of the Code, explaining what constitutes a breach and how breaches are to be managed.
+- Module 2: When Things Go Wrong: Breaches of the Code is focused on breaches of the Code, explaining what constitutes a breach and how breaches can be managed.
 It draws from the Guide to Managing and Investigating Potential Breaches of the Code.

-- The entire course includes periodic reminders of the principles and responsibilities of the Code, with definitions popping up when the relevant codes (e.g. P1, R14) are clicked on.
+- The programme includes periodic reminders of the principles and responsibilities of the Code, with definitions linked to references to relevant component parts (e.g. P1, R14).